dimachine/DistributedTriclustering/README.md

 * [Dmitry Gnatyshak, Dmitry I. Ignatov, Sergei O. Kuznetsov, Lhouari Nourine: A One-pass Triclustering Approach: Is There any Room for Big Data?
 CLA 2014: 231-242](http://ceur-ws.org/Vol-1252/cla2014_submission_26.pdf)

+To acknowledge use of the code in publications, please cite the following papers and mention this repository.

 ## References in BibTeX:

 1.